 RCR is currently seeking healthy volunteers for several investigational vaccine research studies.
 If you are over the age of 18, you could participate in one of the following investigational vaccine studies:

-Rochester Clinical Research is seeking volunteers who are 50 years and older to participate in an mRNA flu vaccine study.
-The purpose of this study is to evaluate the effectiveness of using mRNA technology in a flu vaccine at protecting against different variants.
-Since the normal flu vaccines are only about 60% effective, doctors believe that this will result in better protection results.
+Rochester Clinical Research is seeking volunteers who are 65 years and older to participate in an investigational mRNA flu vaccine study.
+The purpose of this study is to evaluate the effectiveness of using mRNA technology in an investigational flu vaccine and see if it protects against different variants.
 This is a phase 3 study and is about 12 months long with only one visit to our office.
 View Trial Details

 Rochester Clinical Research is currently seeking born-female volunteers between the ages of 16 and 40 years old to participate in a CMV vaccine study.
 The purpose of this study is to find a safe and effective vaccine against Cytomegalovirus.
 View Trial Details